wf-somatic-variation documentation

 5. Modified base calling with modkit

 Modified base calling can be performed by specifying --mod.
-The workflow will aggregate the modified bases using modkit and perform differential modification analyses using DSS.
+The workflow will aggregate the modified bases using modkit.
 The default behaviour of the workflow is to run modkit with the --cpg --combine-strands options set.
 It is possible to report strand-aware modifications by providing --force_strand.
 Users can further change the behaviour of modkit by passing options directly to modkit via the --modkit_args option.
 This will override any preset, and allow full control over the run of modkit.
 For more details on the usage of modkit pileup, checkout the software documentation.
+The workflow will perform differential modification analyses using DSS when the user provides both tumor and normal samples.
+The outputs for the differentially modified loci (DML) for each modification are saved in subfolders with the structure {{ alias }}/mod/{{ mod type }}/DML/{{ alias }}.{{ mod type }}.dml.tsv, where alias is the sample name provided with --sample_name, and mod type is the modification type analysed (e.g. 5mC).
+The differentially modified regions (DMR) can be found in a similar path: {{ alias }}/mod/{{ mod type }}/DMR/{{ alias }}.{{ mod type }}.dmr.tsv DSS is very resource intensive, and might easily run out of memory.
+Therefore, it is possible to skip this step by setting --diff_mod false, saving compute time and allowing the workflow to run to completion.

 6. Tumor-only mode

 It is possible to run a reduced version of the workflow using only the tumor BAM files.
-Currently, the following components can run in tumor-only mode:
+Currently, only the following components can run in tumor-only mode:

 • base workflow: BAM coverage and QC statistics